 Muscles are made from muscle fibres.
 Also known as muscle cells, which are predominantly made up of two different proteins, actin and myosin.

 When you do intensive training to build muscle, you put those muscle fibres under stress.
 This stress causes the fibres to tear or break.

 Your body then works to repair and rebuild those muscle fibres, making them stronger and more durable than before.

-This is why training over a time not only causes your muscles to become stronger, but also to grow larger, because they are adapting and becoming more resistant.
+This is why training over time not only causes your muscles to become stronger, but also to grow larger because they are adapting and becoming more resistant.

-It is vital for the production of blood cells and muscle cells, and can also be used as an energy source to fuel the body if other energy sources are low.
+It is vital for the production of blood cells and muscle cells.
+They can also be used as an energy source to fuel the body if other energy sources are low.

 When you eat foods that contain protein, your body uses the digestion process to break down the protein into the amino acids.
 These amino acids are the basic building materials that form the foundation of the human body.

 Though there are 20 amino acids within the body.
 9 of these cannot be synthesised and must be gained from your diet.
 These are called the 9 essential amino acids.

 It is these amino acids that are used by the body to build and repair damaged muscle fibres.